nevir/html-exports/README.md

 <script src="html-exports.min.js"></script>
 ```

 This gives you the default behavior where any module with a `.html` extension is treated as a HTML module.
-SystemJS is only necessary if you are loading ES5 code.
+SystemJS is only necessary if you are loading ES5 code (e.g. CommonJS or AMD modules).

 ### Compatibility